The Science of Better Habits

 Why Stress Destroys Your Habits (and How to Build Stress-Proof Ones)

-Chronic stress doesn't just make habits harder — it actively rewires your brain toward old patterns.
-Here's the neuroscience behind it and what you can do about it.
+Chronic stress doesn't just make habits harder — it actively pushes your nervous system toward old patterns.
+Here's the science behind it and what you can do about it.

 January 28, 2026 · 7 min read Read Article